Teach2Breach/stargate/README.md

 - **Runtime Function Discovery**: Locate functions in currently loaded DLLs at runtime
 - **Version-Specific Signatures**: Extract and use signatures specific to the exact DLL version
 - **Memory-Based Database**: Fast in-memory signature storage without external dependencies
-- **Multi-DLL Support**: Works with any Windows DLL (ntdll, kernel32, user32, etc.)
+- **Multi-DLL Support**: Works with any loaded Windows DLL (ntdll, kernel32, etc.)

 ## 🚀 How It Works

+Instead of asking "where is the export table pointing?", Stargate asks "what does this function look like in memory?"

-### Novel Approach
+### The Process
-Traditional function location relies on parsing the Export Address Table (EAT) and walking the Process Environment Block (PEB), which can be easily hooked or modified by EDR solutions.
-This tool takes a different approach:

-1. **Extract Clean Signatures**: Download clean DLL files from Microsoft Symbol Server
+1. **Get Clean DLLs**: Download unmodified DLL files from Microsoft's Symbol Server
-2. **Build Signature Database**: Extract function byte signatures from clean DLLs
+2. **Extract Signatures**: Pull unique byte patterns from function beginnings
-3. **Scan Loaded Memory**: Use Moonwalk to find loaded DLLs without PEB walking
+3. **Find Loaded DLLs**: Use Moonwalk to locate DLLs in memory (no PEB walking)
-4. **Signature Matching**: Search loaded DLLs in memory for matching signatures
+4. **Pattern Match**: Scan memory for matching signatures
-5. **Hook Detection**: Identify common hooking techniques
+5. **Detect Hooks**: Identify when functions have been modified
-6. **Function Location**: Return the actual runtime addresses of functions
+6. **Return Addresses**: Get the actual runtime function locations

 ### Hook Resistance
-The scanner implements multiple detection and bypass methods:
+Stargate doesn't just detect hooks—it works around them:
-- **Exact Match**: Try to find exact signature matches
+- **Exact Match**: Find functions exactly where expected
-- **Partial Match**: Match signatures while ignoring common hook bytes
+- **Hook Detection**: Identify JMP, CALL, and inline hooks
-- **Relocation Detection**: Find functions that have been moved in memory
+- **Relocation Search**: Find functions that have been moved
-- **Hook Pattern Recognition**: Detect JMP, CALL, and inline hooks
-- **Alternative Location Search**: Check common relocation patterns
+- **Alternative Locations**: Check common relocation patterns

 ## 📦 Installation